Jeshibu/Playnite-wiki/Known-Issues.md

 ### UI suttering and mouse lag

 Can occur when using G-Sync monitor with "windowed mode" support enabled.
-To fix the issue either disable GPU acceleration in settings menu (not recommended) or create Playnite profile in Nvidia's control panel and set `Monitor Technology` to `Fixed Refresh`.
+To fix the issue either disable GPU acceleration in settings menu (not recommended) or create Playnite profile in Nvidia's control panel and set `Monitor Technology` to `Fixed Refresh`

+* Open the NVIDIA Control Panel and navigate to "Manage 3D Settings"
+* Select the "Program Settings" tab
+* Click "Add" to add a program, and select Playnite
+* Change the "Monitor Technology" from "G-SYNC"  "Fixed Refresh"

 ### UI stuttering when scrolling large lists